ShenZheng2000/PointNorm-for-Point-Cloud-Analysis/README.md

 This is the official Pytorch implementation of our paper "PointNorm: Normalization is All You Need for Point Cloud Analysis"

 ## Updates
 - 2022/8/5: Code for visualizing the loss landscape and the segmentation output has been uploaded.
-Detailed instructions will be included in this readme files next week.
+Detailed instructions will be included in this readme file next week.

 - 2022/7/28: Code for classifcation and segmentation have been uploaded.